-- Removal of hot water cylinders in flats - Installation of new heat interface units (HIU's) in flats and associated internal pipework - Installation of trench heaters within the plinths below the balcony sliding doors in Blocks B and C - Installation of new heat emitters (radiators) within the flats and associated pipework
+- 2.2 The proposal includes the following works: - Removal of hot water cylinders in flats - Installation of new heat interface units (HIU's) in flats and associated internal pipework - Installation of trench heaters within the plinths below the balcony sliding doors in Blocks B and C - Installation of new heat emitters (radiators) within the flats and associated pipework

-Associated other set of applications:
+Associated other set of applications

-The locations of the HIU's have also been included in a separate application that relates to the replacement heating infrastructure that has also been submitted by the applicant in parallel with these applications for determination (ref 2024/0091/L).
+2.3 The locations of the HIU's have also been included in a separate application that relates to the replacement heating infrastructure that has also been submitted by the applicant in parallel with these applications for determination (ref 2024/0091/L).
 This application shows the locations of the external pipework and how this would connect the new HIU's.